-File 2: The Appendices file must include the following items:
+The Appendices file must include these items:

 - 1. Legal Status of Applicant Entity - 2.
-Third-party Agreements/Memorandums of Understanding - 3.
-Organizational Capacity: Organizational Charts and Resumes - 4.
-Indirect Cost Rate Agreement (if applicable)
+Third-party agreements - 3.
+Organizational Capacity: Organizational Chart and Resumes - 4.
+Indirect Cost Rate Letter (if applicable)

 ELECTRONIC APPLICATION SUBMISSION INSTRUCTIONS

 Applicants are required to submit their applications electronically unless they have requested and received an exemption that will allow submission in paper format.
 See Section IV.2.
 Application Submission Options for information about requesting an exemption.